-- (2) An application for a certificate of registration for imports shall be in Form A as set out in the Schedule. - (3) An application for a certificate of registration for exports shall be in Form C as set out in the Schedule. - 4.
-(1) Where the Board approves an application for registration under these Regulations, it shall on payment of a registration fee of ten thousand shillings register the applicant by entering the name and auch other particulars as it may determine in the register maintained uncorregulation 5.
+- 3. (1) Every person who imports or exports sugar or its byproducts shall apply for a certificate of registration from the Board - (2) An application for a certificate of registration for imports shall be in Form A as set out in the Schedule - (3) An application for a certificate of registration for exports the libe in Form C as set out in the Schedule - 4.
+(1) Where the Board approves an application for region to under these Regulations, it shall on payment of a registration for notice thousand shillings register the applicant by extering the name and a chother particulars as a way determine in the register maintaining with regulation 5.